 Borrowers should not take any precipitous action in anticipation of loan forgiveness.
 Wide-scale student debt forgiveness doesn’t seem likely at this point.
 Even if Biden or Congress were to enact a plan, eligibility and the amount of loan forgiveness are likely to be limited.

 Borrowers with FFELP loans might consider consolidating them into a Federal Direct Consolidation Loan, in case the loan forgiveness is limited to student loans that are held by the federal government.
 Consolidating FFELP loans can also make them eligible for the payment pause and interest waiver, which runs through May 1, 2022.

 The main risk associated with consolidation is that it resets the monthly payment clock for qualifying for 25-year forgiveness in an income-based repayment plan.
-Also, if a borrower is receiving discounts from the FFELP lender, they will lose that benefit if they consolidate.
+Also, if a student borrower is receiving discounts from the FFELP lender, they will lose that benefit if they consolidate.
 Direct Loans offer a 0.25% interest rate reduction for borrowers who sign up for AutoPay, and no other discounts.
 Otherwise, there’s no significant downside to consolidation.

 Borrowers who are thinking about refinancing federal loans into a private loan to lock in current low interest rates may want to wait.
 Loans that are eligible for the payment pause and interest waiver effectively have a 0% interest rate through September 30, 2021.
 So, refinancing will increase the borrower’s costs in the short term.
 Plus, interest rates are likely to remain low through the end of the year, so there’s no rush to refinance federal loans.
 Borrowers have time to wait and see what happens with loan forgiveness before refinancing their federal loans.
 On the other hand, borrowers with private student loans do not risk losing forgiveness if they refinance their private student loans into a new private loan.